 - Freezer: These bars can be frozen for 2-3 months.
 Thaw them in the fridge overnight or right on the kitchen worktop for an hour.

-More amazing bars recipes you love
+More recipes you love

 Bars are portable and, more often than not, easy to make.
 I’ve added links to some of my favourites below.